olibatstone/11ty-portfolio/selected-work/cutting-wasted-kits.md

   caption: "The inside of an early print test to validate QR scan distance and matte finish readability."
 %}

-### Designed online instructions that maximised comprehension
+### Built step-by-step instructions to lower collection errors

 To address unusable or missing samples, I designed progressively disclosed online instructions with one or two actions per page with simplified language.
 I included DNAGenotek’s illustrations as a quick way to enhance comprehension.
 The design would respond to browser preferences such as larger text.